 Get off campus

 Not all student life activities take place on campus.
 Most colleges and universities offer a variety of off-campus entertainment too, including trips to theme parks, sporting events, and concerts.
 Best of all, as a student, these excursions will likely be available to you at a reduced cost—or for free!
 Volunteer work, raising money for charities, and mission trips are also wonderful ways to get involved with both your school and community.
-And if you are ready for a global setting, be sure to explore your school’s study abroad opportunities.
+And if you're ready for a global setting, be sure to explore your school’s study abroad opportunities.

 Why you should get involved

-Bottom line: what you get out of your college experience depends on what you put into it.
+Bottom line: What you get out of your college experience depends on what you put into it.
 Participation creates a sense of community at your campus.
 It gives you a unique chance to create lifelong friendships, build leadership skills, develop new interests, and, of course, have some really fun times and make some great memories!
 Studies show that students who are involved on campus tend to have a higher GPA, graduate sooner, and generally have a better college experience.
-Many students also list their college activities on their résumés when applying for jobs or graduate schools.
+Many students also list their college activities on their résumés when applying for jobs or graduate school.
 This allows employers and graduate admission representatives to look beyond grades and provides a broader view of the applicant as an individual.